 If you live long-term or work in Germany, you must register with the German authorities at your local town hall (Einwohnermeldeamt).
 Once you are registered, have a German social insurance number (Sozialversicherungsnummer), and are making national insurance contributions, you are entitled to state-run healthcare the same as German nationals.

 In order to access this, you also have to register with a health insurance fund.
 See rates offered by different state insurers here.
 A non-working spouse and children are covered by the same insurance.

-Your insurer will give you a health insurance card (Krankenversichertenkarte), which you have to take with you each time you visit any doctor, dentist, or specialist in Germany.
+Your insurer will give you a health insurance card (Krankenversichertenkarte), which you have to take with you each time you visit a German doctor or German dentist.
 Since 2014 an electronic eHealth card with a photo of the holder (unless under 15) is proof of entitlement to medical services and benefits.
 The card, which contains your name, date of birth, address, and health insurance data, is scanned when you visit a medical service.